 The Institute for Advanced Study in Toulouse (IAST) invites applications for a postdoctoral position offering applicants the opportunity to join the research project “Uncovering and mitigating the detrimental effects of social learning on the discovery of new solutions”.
 The postdoctoral position is a full-time fixed-term position for 2 years starting on 1st September 2023.
 The project is led by Dr Maxime Derex and funded by the French National Research Agency.

 The research project

 The postdoc will be part of IAST whose mission is to foster interdisciplinary research.
 IAST has a unified scientific project whose aim is to study the behavior of human beings as evolved biological organisms who live in groups, form networks and coalitions, are governed by formal institutions and informal norms, produce and exchange scarce resources and are inspired by ideals and beliefs.
-IAST hosts researchers with training in one of ten disciplines including psychology, anthropology, biology and economics.
+IAST hosts researchers from disciplines such as psychology, anthropology, biology and economics.
 The institute is located in downtown Toulouse, a lively city in Southwest France.
-You can find more information about IAST here: https://www.iast.fr/

 How do I apply?

-Please send a cover letter (including research interests), 1-2 writing sample (e.g. published peer-reviewed journal article, preprint or working paper), your CV and the names and email addresses of 2-3 referees to Maxime Derex (maxime.derex[at]iast.fr).
+Please send a cover letter, 2 writing samples (e.g. published peer-reviewed journal article, preprint or working paper), your CV and the names and email addresses of 2-3 referees to Maxime Derex (maxime.derex[at]iast.fr).
 The deadline for submitting your application is April 14, 2023.
 IAST supports equality, diversity and inclusion and encourages applications from members of underrepresented groups, and citizens of all countries.